Your Questions About the 20% Pass-Through Deduction Answered

 7 Things S Corporations and Partnerships Need to Know for the Tax Deadline

 If you’re a business owner, you know taxes are a part of the gig.
 And for S Corporations and Partnerships, the spring tax deadline is even earlier than for most (hint: it’s soon).
 Let’s unpack what these business entities need to know for filing by March 15.

-- Filing the correct forms: S Corporations file taxes using Form 1120S while Partnerships file Form 1065.
+S Corporations file taxes using Form 1120S while Partnerships file Form 1065.
 Spouses who own an unincorporated business that is not treated as a Qualified Joint Venture also file Form 1065.
 File a Schedule K-1 of your designated return to report on information for each partner/shareholder, including the income, losses, deductions, and credits.
-This information is reported on your separate, individual tax returns.
+This information is also reported on your separate, individual tax returns.

-- Asking for help: If you need help preparing your return or figuring out your tax-related documentation, it’s easy to get help from a tax preparer.
-These professionals can help file any type of tax forms and meet quickly approaching deadlines.
+If you need help preparing your return or figuring out your tax-related documentation, it’s easy to get help from a tax preparer.
+These professionals can help file any type of tax forms for S Corporations and Partnerships and meet quickly approaching deadlines.